knightr1d3r007/OWASP_IOTgoat_for_A5-V11_mini_router/README.md

 3.-Connect the USB to your device

-4. While holding the reset button, power the device. (keep holding the reset button for 10 seconds, the release the button)
+4.-While holding the reset button, power the device. (keep holding the reset button for 10 seconds, the release the button)

-5. Your USB flash drive will light up and the sysupgrade image will be installed to your device.
+5.-Your USB flash drive will light up and the sysupgrade image will be installed to your device.

-6. Now, you are back in bussines.
+6.-Now, you are back in bussines.
 Install the IOTgoat image again and keep hacking.

 Now you know why being careful installing the Uboot image was super important.

-10. Get another beer!
+7.-Get another beer!